telicent-oss/telicent-lib/docs/error-handling.md

 ## Dead Letter Queues

-When mapping data, an invalid or failed record can be sent to a dead letter queue.
-If the mapper uses a `KafkaSink`, the dead letter queue is automatically initialised using a topic with "-dlq" appended to the target topic.
-E.g. a mapper targetting "knowledge" would have a dead letter queue, "knowledge-dlq".
+When mapping or projecting data, an invalid or failed record can be sent to a dead letter queue.
+If the mapper or projector uses a `KafkaSource`, the dead letter queue is automatically initialised using a topic with ".dlq" appended to the source topic's name.
+E.g. a projector reading from "knowledge" would have a dead letter queue, "knowledge.dlq".

-When mapping an item, if an error is encountered a `DLQException` can be raised.
+To send a record to a dead letter queue a `DLQException` can be raised.
 The exception message should state the reason for the item going to DLQ.

 ```python
 from telicent_lib.exceptions import DLQException